Matthew-Hurrell/gear-addict/README.md

 ![CSS Validator](readme/images/css-validator.png)

 Due to the use of the Tailwind CSS framework on the Gear Addict project, there is only one small file of custom CSS.
-This file was passed through the [Jigsaw W3C CSS Validation Service](https://validator.w3.org/) and the only errors found were for the tailwind selectors at the top of the file, which are currently unrecognised by the validator.
+This file was passed through the [Jigsaw W3C CSS Validation Service](https://validator.w3.org/) via direct input and the only errors found were for the tailwind selectors at the top of the file, which are currently unrecognised by the validator.
+The site was also passed through the validator via URI.
+Unfortunately there are some parsing errors showing from this, but they originate from the tailwind output file and are not caused by custom css from within the project.

 [Back to top](<#contents>)